 - Water, water, water!
 Keeping hydrated is good for your skin as well as your kidneys.
 Staying hydrated flushes the toxins out of the kidneys and reduces the chance of kidney stones.

 - No Smoking!
 Smoking is bad in many ways, but for the kidneys, the chance of developing cancer in them increases by 50% for smokers.

 - Stay away from over-the-counter medicine for chronic issues.
 Many over-the-counter medicines such as ibuprofen can harm your kidneys if taken regularly.
 It is ok to take for emergencies, but see a physician if you are having chronic pain for options that will not cause harm.

-Celebrate Kidney Day by learning more about your kidneys and how to keep them healthy and happy for years to come!
+Celebrate World Kidney Day by learning more about your kidneys and how to keep them healthy and happy for years to come!